izZERO/Overclock/README.md

 8. I want to place an order, and finalise my transaction.
 9. I want to view my order, and track its current status.
 10. I want to utilise the chatbot and ask him questions for guidance.
-11. I want to add items to my wishlist.
+11. I want to add and remove items to my wishlist.

 ### As an Admin, my functional requirements are:
 1. I want to be able to change the quantity of stocks.